kiloumanjaro/drAIn/EVENT_WIDGET_GUIDE.md

 ## Integration

 The event widget is designed to be easily integrated with other parts of the application.
-You can trigger it from any component by using the `useEventWidgetStore` hook as described above.
+You can trigger it from any component by using the `useEventWidget` hook as described above.
 This allows you to open the widget in response to any event, such as a new notification or a user action.
+The `EventWidgetProvider` is already included in the root layout, so you don't need to worry about adding it to your component tree.